Inklingo

 rumbo

-Use 'rumbo' to talk about a general course or heading, often used in navigation or when setting out towards a goal.
+Use 'rumbo' to indicate a general course or heading, often used in navigation or when talking about the direction a ship or plane is taking.

 A small red sailboat follows a visible dashed line across the ocean directly toward a distant green island, symbolizing its nautical course.